IdentityServer/Documentation/docs/overview/simplestOAuth.md

 ```

 ###Configuring IdentityServer
-IdentityServer gets configured as OWIN middleware.
-This happens in the `Startup` class using the `UseIdentityServer` extension method.
+IdentityServer is implemented as OWIN middleware.
+It is configured in  in the `Startup` class using the `UseIdentityServer` extension method.
-The following snippets sets up a barebones server with our scopes and clients.
-We also set up an empty list of users - we gonna add users later).
+The following snippets sets up a bare bones server with our scopes and clients.
+We also set up an empty list of users - we will add users later).

 ```csharp
 class Startup